Azure/ARO-RP/docs/deploy-development-rp.md

 1. Install the `gpgme-devel` package.

+> MacOS user will need to run : `brew install gpgme`

-1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), if you haven't already.
+2. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), if you haven't already.

-1. Install [OpenVPN](https://openvpn.net/community-downloads), if you haven't
+3. Install [OpenVPN](https://openvpn.net/community-downloads), if you haven't
    already.

-1. Log in to Azure:
+4. Log in to Azure:

    ```
    az login
    ```

-1. Git clone this repository to your local machine:
+5. Git clone this repository to your local machine:

    ```
    go get -u github.com/Azure/ARO-RP/...
    cd ${GOPATH:-$HOME/go}/src/github.com/Azure/ARO-RP
    ```

-1. Non-Red Hat ARO engineering: if you don't have access to a shared development environment and secrets, follow [prepare a shared RP development environment](prepare-a-shared-rp-development-environment.md).
+6. Non-Red Hat ARO engineering: if you don't have access to a shared development environment and secrets, follow [prepare a shared RP development environment](prepare-a-shared-rp-development-environment.md).

-1. Place your shared development environment secrets in `secrets` (Red Hat ARO
+7. Place your shared development environment secrets in `secrets` (Red Hat ARO
    engineering: run `make secrets`).

-1. Copy, edit (if necessary) and source your environment file.
+8. Copy, edit (if necessary) and source your environment file.
 The required environment variable configuration is documented immediately below:

    ```